Gapped momentum states: Holographic models

 In the dual picture, these fields represent marginal scalar operators which break the translational invariance because of their explicit dependence on the spatial coordinates.
 Despite the scalars profile breaking translational invariance, the geometry remains homogeneous due to residual diagonal symmetry which combines spacetime translations and internal shifts.
 The framework just described is close in spirit to effective field theories for the spontaneous breaking of Poincar\'e symmetry in flat spacetime elaborated in \cite{Nicolis:2013lma,Delacretaz:2014jka,Nicolis:2015sra}.
 In more detail, the blackening factor in this theory takes the form:

 and the corresponding temperature is defined by:

 Studying the perturbations of the gravitons, i.e. gravitational waves on top of the above background, it is easy to see that the gravitational waves are massive and have a finite propagation length.
 The graviton mass breaks the diffeomorphism gauge invariance in the bulk, which corresponds to the conservation of the stress tensor of the dual theory.
-The momentum operator is no longer conserved in this theory:
+The momentum operator is no longer conserved in this theory.
+At leading order, the broken Ward identity can be written as \cite{Davison:2013jba}

-In summary, the graviton mass $m$ amounts to a finite relaxation time $\tau_{rel}$ for the momentum operator \cite{Davison:2013jba}, which at linear order reads:
+where the finite relaxation time $\tau_{rel}$ for the momentum operator \cite{Davison:2013jba} is given by:

-and which is responsible for two important features: (a) a finite DC conductivity \cite{Andrade:2013gsa} and (b) the violation of the Kovtun-Son-Starinets (KSS) viscosity to entropy ratio bound \cite{Hartnoll:2016tri,Alberte:2016xja,Burikham:2016roo}.
+with $m$ being the graviton mass.
+The finite graviton mass is related to the breaking of translations and is responsible for two important features: (a) finite DC conductivity \cite{Andrade:2013gsa} and (b) the violation of the Kovtun-Son-Starinets (KSS) viscosity to entropy ratio bound \cite{Hartnoll:2016tri,Alberte:2016xja,Burikham:2016roo}.
 The non-conservation of momentum has a direct consequence for the non-hydrodynamic shear diffusive mode, which is modified as: